ambianic/ambianic-edge/README.md

 [Ambianic.ai](https://ambianic.ai) is an [award winning](https://blog.ambianic.ai/2020/11/05/awards.html) Open Source Ambient Intelligence platform for Home and Business Automation.

 It has two main components:
 - [Ambianic Edge](https://github.com/ambianic/ambianic-edge) runs on edge devices such as Raspberry Pi.
 It monitors sensors, cameras and other inputs, passes them through AI inference and makes actionable observations.
+We recommend deploying Ambianic Edge in an [Ambianic Box](https://github.com/ambianic/ambianic-box) enclosure.
 - [Ambianic UI](https://github.com/ambianic/ambianic-ui) is the user interface to Ambianic Edge deployments.
 Latest live version available at [ui.ambianic.ai](https://ui.ambianic.ai).

 Following is a conceptual flow diagram: